 - In 2013, Robert prevailed after a two-week jury trial in Orange County Superior Court, prosecuting claims against a large national bank for its wrongful interception of a construction project’s retention funds held in an escrow account.
 He obtained a judgment for his surety client for the full amount of compensatory damages sought, plus $3.2 million in punitive damages.
 After the trial, Robert was congratulated by his client, who stated: “It is a victory that will stand alone in our industry for many decades.”

 Robert also has experience litigating before the California Courts of Appeal.
-In 2011, Robert successfully defeated a $1.6 million mechanic’s/mining lien claim before the California Court of Appeal on an issue of first impression before the Court, which resulted in a published opinion.
-He has successfully argued before the Courts of Appeal on multiple occasions and, in 2008, was intimately involved, as amicus curiae , in a case before the California Supreme Court (Manco Contracting Co. v.
+In 2011, Robert successfully defeated a $1.6 million mechanic’s/mining lien claim before the California Court of Appeal on an issue of first impression before the Court, which resulted in a published opinion (Sukut Construction, Inc. v.
+Rimrock CA LLC, 199 Cal.App.4th 817 (2011)).
+In 2008, he was intimately involved, as amicus curiae, in a case before the California Supreme Court (Manco Contracting Co. v.
 Bezdikian, 45 Cal.4th 192 (2008)).

-Robert is also a Certified Public Accountant (inactive).
-From 1996 through 2000, he was a financial statement auditor for Ernst & Young, LLP, in the Irvine office.
-His accounting experience continues to be a powerful asset to his legal practice.
+Robert is a Certified Public Accountant (inactive).
+From 1996 through 2000, he was a financial statement auditor for Ernst & Young, LLP.
+His accounting experience and financial background continues to be a powerful asset to his legal practice.

 - Loyola Law School, J.D., 2003